SYNAPSE-COIN/thauten/thauten-rules/rules.md

 # Definitions

-- Holoware: a prompting program.
+- Synware: a prompting program.
-- Holophore: an holowaric emmanation. (final context trace)
+- Synware: an synwaric emmanation. (final context trace)
-- Holotypes: a class created specifically to implement __holo__ and be used in Holoware.
+- Synware: a class created specifically to implement __synapse__ and be used in Synware.
-- Holofunc: a __holo__ class method.
+- Synware: a __synapse__ class method.